(In-person and Online sessions available)

 Adult Psychotherapy provides a space to explore emotions, experiences and relationship dynamics.
 The aim is to facilitate the individual in attaining insight and self-awareness.
 The attainment of insight and self-awareness is hoped to assist the individual in managing their lives and relationships in a manner that brings about increased fulfillment.

-Parenting may at times be exceptionally challenging, and give rise to various stressors that can impact other areas of a parent's life.
+Parenting may sometimes be exceptionally challenging, giving rise to various stressors that can impact other areas of a parent's life.
 Parenting work aims to focus on specific challenges related to parenting, as identified by the parent or parents.
-Given the goal directed approach of parenting work, the process includes practical homework assignments aligned with the goals.
+Given the goal-directed approach of parenting work, the process includes practical homework assignments aligned with the goals.

 BRAINWORKING RECURSIVE® THERAPY

-This is a new form of psychotherapy, and allows for brief term work.
-I focus on bereavement, trauma, anxiety and phobias.
+This is a new form of psychotherapy, based on neuroscientific research.

 GROUP WORK - TEAM RELATIONAL DYNAMICS